tttMelody/KAP-manual/en/integration/cognos.en.md

 Depending on your business scenario, you may need to create a new project or simply use an existing project to create the data source for KAP.
 In the example, we will start with a new project.

+1. Create a new project.

 ![](images/cognos/1.png)

-Next, use `Metadata Wizard` create a new `Data Source`.
+2. Use `Metadata Wizard` create a new `Data Source`.

 ![](images/cognos/2.png)

-In the `New Data Source Wizard`, first fill in data source name, this could be any name you prefer.
+3. In the `New Data Source Wizard`, first fill in data source name, this could be any name you prefer.

 ![](images/cognos/3.png)

-In next step, choose `ODBC` as the connection type.
+4. Choose `ODBC` as the connection type.
 For Isolation Level, choose `Use the default object gateway`

 ![](images/cognos/4.png)

-Next, in ODBC data source, fill in the DSN name that you created in the previous step.
+5. In ODBC data source, fill in the DSN name that you created in the previous step.
 Check `Unicode ODBC`.
 For Signon `choose no authorization`.
 Then Click `Test the connection`.

 ![](images/cognos/5.png)